- The French revolution is considered the most important landmark in human history.

-- The UN Charter of Human Right also embodies the principles of the Revolution as laid down in the Declaration of Right of Man and Citizens.
+- The UN Charter of Human Rights also embodies the principles of the Revolution as laid down in the Declaration of Rights of Man and Citizens.

-- In 1804, Napoleon Bonaparte declared himself as Emperor of France.
+- In 1804, Napoleon Bonaparte declared himself Emperor of France.

-- He set out to conquer neighboring European countries, dispossessing dynasties and creating kingdoms where he placed members of his family.
+- He set out to conquer neighbouring European countries, dispossessing dynasties and creating kingdoms where he placed members of his family.
 Napoleon saw his role as a moderniser of Europe.

 - He introduced many laws such as the protection of private property and a uniform system of weight and measures provided by the decimal system.